 Model Icon: An image representing the current model.
-It is configured from section Model setup (Std & Adv GUI).
-Pressing the icon will take you to that page.
+It is configured from section Model setup (Std &

+Adv GUI).

 Trims: The trim display can be configured to show up to 10 different horizontal and vertical trims.

 Displays: These items can be text-boxes containing input, channel, telemetry, or timer data; bar graphs displaying channel data; or icons / toggles displaying specific states (ex. gear, flaps,...).